 IEEE 802 LMSC believes that the Commission shall not impose the same access point restriction for enabling of the two clients.
 This is particularly important in enterprise deployments when there is a considerable chance that close by clients being under control of or subject of enabling by different but adjacent access points.
 Although we do not believe there would be any risk of harmful interference to incumbent services due to this flexibility, out of an abundance of caution, the Commission may consider limiting the enabling signals from access points with the same network (SSID).

-Last, IEEE 802 LMSC recommends that the Commission to draft the rule language in a way that provides the option for compliance by alternative technologies and methods, than utilizing the enabling signal, to demonstrate indoor operation.
+IEEE 802 LMSC recognizes that FNPRM is focusing on the method based on control of or reception of an enabling signal from indoor APs to verify that C2C communications remains indoor.
+As it is commented earlier, IEEE 802 LMSC supports that and providing comments on that regard.
+Having said that, IEEE 802 LMSC recommends that the Commission to draft the rule language in a way that provides the option for compliance by alternative advanced technologies and methods, than utilizing the enabling signal, to demonstrate indoor operation.

 Conclusion